Eugenio Derbez shows the intimacy of his family in quarantine in "Deshecho en casa" - Telemundo 52

 On the other hand, during the confinement, Derbez had the idea of producing a television program that would show the funniest part of this stage.

-“I started documenting what was happening.
+“I started to document what was happening.
 I had funny videos with my daughter, my dog.
 And we thought that instead of uploading it to social networks, where it is lost, it was better to collect it and make a television program,” he explained.

 The result is a “reality show” in which Derbez tries to create an entertainment program with nothing more than the help of his wife, Alessandra Rosaldo, their five-year-old daughter and their dog, in which there are monologues, games and anecdotes.